shreyas-girjapure/Salesforce/Salesforce Interview Questions.md

 	 - difference between trigger.old and trigger.oldMap ?
 	 - How to run record in system context in between of the trigger?
 	 - Trigger context variables ?
+	 - On which object we cant write trigger?

 ## Automation tools
  - Questions
 	 - Time based actions ?
 How many ways are there to do it based on time ?
 How to do in PBs?